 Forge Village.
 Eva Milot, the four-year-old daughter of Mr. and Mrs. Ephraim Milot, died at her home on Storey [sic, Story] street last week Friday after a short illness.
 The funeral took place on Sunday afternoon, with burial in St. Catherine’s cemetery.
 Besides her parents she is survived by several brothers and sisters.

 Edna Edwards, the little daughter of Mr. and Mrs. John Edwards, was struck on the head with one of the swings at Cameron school on Monday.
 Dr. J. D. Christie closed the wound with four stitches.

 There was a meeting of the teachers of the Sunday school of St. Andrew’s mission last Sunday afternoon at 3:30.
-Rev. Angus Dun has outlined a very interesting program for the Sunday school and the coming therm.
+Rev. Angus Dun has outlined a very interesting program for the Sunday school and the coming term.

 Miss Gertrude Comey has accepted a position in the station of the Boston and Maine railroad and has already commenced her new duties.

 A very interesting letter has been received from Private Henry Read in active service with Battery E, 342nd F.A.
 He has been under shell fire, but says it did not take him long to get used to it.
 He says that many prisoners were taken by his company and the Germans did not put up much of a fight.
 He met Thomas Rafferty and Peter Clement and quite a number of Westford boys, and was with them for a week.
 His address is Private Henry Read, Battery E, 342nd F.A., A.E.F.
 He would like to hear from any of the boys here.

 Miss Emma Murray, who for the past twenty-two years has been employed by the Abbot Worsted Co. has accepted a position in Ayer at the store of George B. Turner & Son.
 Her associates here for so many years were sorry to learn of her departure.